infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

 # Post-Install Setup

-The follow steps will require some interaction with the GUI available at the link provided in [Install RHV Engine](#install-rhv-engine) for the web interface.
+The following steps will require some interaction with the GUI available at the link provided in [Install RHV Engine](#install-rhv-engine) for the web interface.

 ## Set Data Center to Local Storage